FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 Last modified on Sunday, March 9 2008.

-A 9 year-old girl presents to your office accompanied by her parents.
-The parents state that on 2 occasions over the past several months, the girl has come into their room in the early morning, drooling and having difficulty talking, with a slight facial droop.
+An 8 year-old girl presents to your office accompanied by her parents.
+The parents state that on 3 occasions over the past several months, the girl has come into their room in the early morning, drooling and having difficulty talking, with a slight facial droop.
 These symptoms resolved fairly quickly on both occasions.
 Then, this morning, she had a generalized motor seizure.
 There is no significant past medical history, and no family history of epilepsy.
 The patient had a normal birth history, and has consistently met her developmental milestones.
 Physical exam is normal.
 An EEG is obtained, and is shown above.
 Which of the following EEGs is most characteristic of this patient's syndrome?

 A)